 - Coverage under Blue Cross Community MMAI is qualifying health coverage called "minimum essential coverage."
 It satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Visit the Internal Revenue Service (IRS) website at www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information on the individual shared responsibility requirement. - Blue Cross Community MMAI is a health plan that contracts with both Medicare and Illinois Medicaid to provide benefits of both programs to enrollees. - Virtual Visits may not be available on all plans.
-Non-emergency medical service in Montana and New Mexico is limited to interactive online video.
-Non-emergency medical service in Arkansas and Idaho is limited to interactive online video for initial consultation. - MDLIVE is a separate company that operates and administers Virtual Visits for Blue Cross and Blue Shield of Illinois.
+Visit the Internal Revenue Service (IRS) website at www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information on the individual shared responsibility requirement. - Blue Cross Community MMAI is a health plan that contracts with both Medicare and Illinois Medicaid to provide benefits of both programs to enrollees. - MDLIVE is a separate company that operates and administers Virtual Visits for Blue Cross and Blue Shield of Illinois.
 MDLIVE is solely responsible for its operations and for those of its contracted providers.
-MDLIVE[®] and the MDLIVE logo are registered trademarks of MDLIVE, Inc., and may not be used without permission. - Blue Cross[®], Blue Shield[®] and the Cross and Shield Symbols are registered service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans. - The List of Covered Drugs and/or pharmacy and provider networks may change throughout the year.
-We will send you a notice before we make a change that affects you. - SilverSneakers[®] is a wellness program owned and operated by Tivity Health, Inc., an independent company.
-Tivity Health and SilverSneakers[®] are registered trademarks or trademarks of Tivity Health, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
+MDLIVE® and the MDLIVE logo are registered trademarks of MDLIVE, Inc., and may not be used without permission. - Blue Cross®, Blue Shield® and the Cross and Shield Symbols are registered service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans. - The List of Covered Drugs and/or pharmacy and provider networks may change throughout the year.
+We will send you a notice before we make a change that affects you. - SilverSneakers® is a wellness program owned and operated by Tivity Health, Inc., an independent company.
+Tivity Health and SilverSneakers® are registered trademarks or trademarks of Tivity Health, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries. - MyPrime.com is a pharmacy benefit website owned and operated by Prime Therapeutics LLC, a separate company providing pharmacy benefit management services for your plan.